michalbie/michalbie/README.md

 ## Hi!
-I am Michał - webdeveloper from Poland
+I am Michał - a webdeveloper from Poland

 I've started programming since I was 15 years old.
 During this time I was learning a lot of languages such as Python, C++ or JS, but finally I ended as a webdeveloper.
 Now I mainly develop my skills in webdevelopment (JS, HTML, CSS, React, Vue, Node), because I really love it.
 Currently, I am working on my school projects (in JS and Kotlin) and also I am looking for an <b>internship</b> as a Junior Webdeveloper